 Interpretation and implications

-The stress sensitisation theory posits that non-major stressors, which might not be strong enough to trigger an initial episode of depression, may trigger recurrent episodes of depression as individuals become sensitised to stress after a first-time depressive episode (Post, 1992; Monroe & Harkness, 2005; Monroe et al., 2019).
+The stress sensitisation theory posits that non-major stressors, which might not be strong enough to trigger an initial episode of depression, may trigger recurrent episodes of depression as individuals become sensitised to stress after a first-time depressive episode ( Monroe et al., 2019).
 It seems reasonable to assume that workplace bullying can be considered a major stressor (Mikkelsen et al., 2020).
 Accordingly, we found that bullying was associated with both first-time and recurrent treatment for depression.
 However, although results from selected analyses (on lack of collaboration and low job control) agree with the stress sensitisation theory, overall, our study does not provide strong support for this theory within a workplace setting as most work stressors were not associated with recurrent treatment for depression.
-Nevertheless, these findings align with studies suggesting that interpersonal stressors, lack of social support outside work, and daily life stressors (including those at work) can affect the risk of recurrent episodes of depression (Bockting et al., 2006; Burcusa & Iacono, 2007; Buckman et al., 2018).
+Nevertheless, these findings align with studies suggesting that interpersonal stressors, lack of social support outside work, and daily life stressors (including those at work) can affect the risk of recurrent episodes of depression (Bockting et al., 2006; Buckman et al., 2018).

 This study was conducted among predominantly female public hospital employees.
 Women have higher incidence of depression than men (Wittchen et al., 2011; Kessler et al., 2012), but there is only limited evidence for differential associations between risk factors and depression between women and men (Kuehner, 2017).
-Healthcare employees may be less prone to seek treatment for mental health problems, due to, for example, concerns over confidentiality, negative social judgment or negative career consequences (Clement et al., 2015; Harvey et al., 2021).
+Healthcare employees may be less prone to seek treatment for mental health problems, due to, for example, concerns over confidentiality or negative social judgment (Clement et al., 2015).
 This suggests that the associations between work factors and treatment for depression reported here might be slightly underestimated compared to other occupations or to, for example, a nationally representative sample of employees.

 Strengths and limitations